zen-Hikari/Zen_TOOLS/README.md

-**hikari_Tools** is a multipurpose information security toolkit written in Python.
+**Zen_Tools** is a multipurpose information security toolkit written in Python.
 It is designed for penetration testers, bug bounty hunters, and cybersecurity enthusiasts to simplify common reconnaissance tasks.

 ## Features